A Storm of Narrative Attacks Impacts FEMA and Victims of Hurricane Milton And Helene

 LEARN MORE: Unlocking the Power of Narrative Intelligence

-As the floodwaters recede and communities begin the long recovery process, the battle against narrative attacks created by misinformation and disinformation continues.
+As the floodwaters recede and communities begin the long recovery process, the battle against narrative attacks created by narrative attacks continues.
 For FEMA and other agencies on the front lines of disaster response, the task is clear but needs to be more straightforward: to find ways to break through the noise, build trust, and ensure that vital, accurate information reaches those who need it most.
 A single false claim can spread faster online than any storm.
 The stakes are high.
-The challenges posed by misinformation and disinformation are not unique to Hurricane Helene or North Carolina; they are the new reality of disaster response in the 21st century.
+The challenges posed by narrative attacks are not unique to Hurricane Helene or North Carolina; they are the new reality of disaster response in the 21st century.
 How we meet those challenges determines our resilience in the face of the growing threats hurricanes develop more often and are more severe.

 To learn more about how Blackbird.AI can help you in these situations, book a demo.